kevinohara80/nforce/README.md

 ## Using the Example Files

-Most of the files in the examples directory can be used by simply setting two environment variables, `SFUSER` and `SFPASS` with your Salesforce.com username and passsword respectively.
+Most of the files in the examples directory can be used by simply setting two environment variables then running the files.
+The two environment variables are `SFUSER` and `SFPASS` which are your Salesforce.com username and passsword, respectively.
+Example below:

 ```bash
 $ export SFUSER=myusername@salesforce.com